asreview/asreview/docs/source/lab/asreview_models.rst

 models, both provide models and the option to create a custom model:

 - ELAS Models: These models are fast and efficient for most reviews.
 They are included by default when you install ASReview.
 - Heavy Models: These are more specialised and computationally demanding.
-To use these models you require the official `asreview-nemo <https://github.com/asreview/asreview-nemo>`__ extension.
+To use these models you require the official `asreview-dory <https://github.com/asreview/asreview-dory>`__ extension.

 ELAS Models
 ***********